Core Module Information

 Learning Outcomes for module:

-LO4: conduct a product/failure analysis using forensic methods and report, orally and in written work, the outcomes of the investigation.
+LO4: Conduct a failure analysis or materials characterisation using forensic methods and report on the outcomes of the investigation.

 Full Details of Teaching and Assessment